therynamo/docs/content/plugins/registry/git.md

 ## Overview

 {{% alert color="info" %}}
-This plugin is automatically injected into your pipeline for the source repository.
+This plugin is automatically injected into every pipeline for the source repository.
 {{% /alert %}}

-This plugin enables you to clone repositories in a Vela pipeline to your build workspace.
+This plugin enables the ability to clone repositories in a Vela pipeline to the build workspace.

 Source Code: https://github.com/go-vela/vela-git